Spread the love

 • Listicles such as 10 Reasons You Need To Incorporate Moringa Into Your Morning.

-• Curated/Breaking News stories that writers pull from other websites then add new, original, and interesting content/commentary, infographics, videos, etc. Curated pieces don’t require primary sources only, since they’re pulled from preexisting articles.
+• Curated/Breaking News stories that writers pull from other websites then add new, original, and interesting content/commentary, infographics, videos, etc. Curated pieces don’t require primary sources only since they’re pulled from preexisting articles.
 You may link to facts and commentary on other reputable sites with proper attribution.
 Read our Zika story.
 And here’s an excellent article about curated stories.
 Please note that although curated, HoneyColony isn’t about repeating the obvious.
 Our stories need some kind of interesting hook.
 Either something in the news, or a new discovery, or an insightful observation from a credible source or sources.

 • Buzzworthy Blogs that feature your personal tales of transformation, interesting life experiences, and op-eds on an array of topics — local and national legislation, headline news, social activism, and trends related to food, diet, water, air, mental health, wellness, disease, travel, and our changing world.
-We want provocative irreverent voices.
-Feel free to contribute a relevant story, essay, or article that will inspire us.
+We want provocative, irreverent voices.
+Feel free to contribute a relevant story, essay, or article to inspire us.
 Or make us think twice.
 We’d love to hear what’s on your mind.
 Authors, artists, and documentarians with relevant content are invited to submit as well.

 *Stories are approximately 1000 to 1800 words

-Writing Style:
+Writing Guidelines || Writing Style:

 All articles on HoneyColony must adhere (mostly) to The Associated Press Stylebook.
 A quality and succinct reference can be found here.
 One glaring exception: At HoneyColony, we use italics for titles of books, poems, plays, films, speeches, songs, works of art, subjects or lectures, magazine articles, newspapers, and magazines.
 Also, we use the oxford comma, unlike AP Style.
 The best way to get a feel for HoneyColony copy is to read our previously published articles.